lel4866/CompareONEToTDA.cs/README.md

 **--tdadir** can be used instead of --tdafile, It specifies a directory where your TDA files are saved.

-If you specify a directory (--onedir, --ibdir) instead of a file, the program will use the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).
+If you specify a directory (--onedir, --tdadir) instead of a file, the program will use the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and yyyy-mm-dd-PositionStatement.csv for TDA).

 There are two optional command line arguments: